khaydarian/spla/shopping.md

 *   Hot-air station: Quick 861DW
 *   Board preheater / hot plate
 *   Digital oscilloscope (if not borrowing from Kor).
-*   Magnifying work light, on an arm.
 *   Antistatic wrap strap.
 *   Handy-hand grabber thingys, or something to hold stuff while I work.
 *   Optional: Trinocular electronics microscope?
-Not sure if needed yet; might be able to get a chip USB one.
+Not sure if needed yet; might be able to get a cheap USB one.

 Lab supplies:
 *   ...